rwooster/half/README.txt

-As to accuracy, many of the operators and functions provided by this library are exact to rounding for all rounding modes, i.e. the error to the exact result is less than 0.5 ulp (unit in the last place) for rounding to nearest and less than 1 ulp for all other rounding modes.
-This holds for all the operations required by the IEEE 754 standard and more.
-Some functions might exhibit a deviation from the correctly rounded result by 1 ulp for a select few input values and specific rounding modes.
-Specifically,
+As to accuracy, many of the operators and functions provided by this library are exact to rounding for all rounding modes, i.e. the error to the exact result is at most 0.5 ulp (unit in the last place) for rounding to nearest and less than 1 ulp for all other rounding modes.
+This holds for all the operations required by the IEEE 754 standard and many more.
+Specifically the following functions might exhibit a deviation from the correctly rounded result by 1 ulp for a select few input values: 'expm1', 'log1p', 'pow', 'atan2', 'erf', 'erfc', 'lgamma', 'tgamma' (for more details see the documentation of the individual functions).
+All other functions and operators are always exact to rounding or independent of the rounding mode altogether.

-  - The following functions are correct to rounding for all rounding modes: arithmetic operators, 'fdim', 'fma', 'sqrt', 'cbrt', 'hypot', 'exp', 'exp2', 'log', 'log10', 'log2', 'sincos', 'sin', 'cos', 'tan', 'asin', 'acos', 'atan', 'sinh', 'cosh', 'tanh', 'asinh', 'acosh', 'atanh', 'ldexp', 'scalbn', 'scalbln', rounding functions.

-  - The following functions are correct to rounding when rounding to nearest and may be 1 ulp off the correctly rounded result for any other rounding
-    mode: .

-  - The following functions may be 1 ulp off the correctly rounded result for all rounding modes: 'pow', 'expm1', 'log1p', 'atan2', 'erf', 'erfc'.

-  - All other functions are always exact and independent from the current rounding mode.

-For more details on the specific accuracy, see the documentation of the individual functions.

 The increased IEEE-conformance and cleanliness of this implementation comes with a certain performance cost compared to doing computations and mathematical